kvasnyj/titanic/README.md

-# titanic
+# Titanic: Machine Learning from Disaster
-Tensorflow solution for Kaggle project "Titanic: Machine Learning from Disaster"
+Tensorflow solution for Kaggle project